modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-8-sect-2.md

 ### A photocell is an energy transforming device.

 [Photocells](https://en.wikipedia.org/wiki/Solar_cell) convert light energy into an electric current in a similar way as in the photoelectric effect.
-There are three main types of photocells having specific functions:
+There are three main types of [photodetectors](https://en.wikipedia.org/wiki/Photodetector) having specific functions:

 Photoconductive cells mainly function as light detectors.
 These devices have a beam of infrared light shining permanently on a light-dependent resistor; it produces a steady electric current.
 When the beam is interrupted the current is reduced.
 This change is detected by an electronic circuit that triggers specific actions like opening a door, sounding an alarm, turning on a faucet, …